BrianAdams/py-location-service/Readme.md

 * Intergrate setup so that the application can simply be installed
 * Expose configuration for enabling hooks for authentication
 * Unit tests
+* Find the error codes for HERE and unify them with an abstraction that works for all geocode services

 #### Visual Studio Code integration
 There are hooks for integrating with vscode using remote docker containers.